Are you ready to Live PURPOSEFULLY

-And you know, It’s not just a discussion we should be having with our daughters; it’s a discussion that women should be having with each other, fathers should be teaching their sons, and men should be holding themselves accountable to.
+And you know, now that I think about it, this sort of discussion shouldn’t be confined to just mothers and daughters.
+It’s a discussion that women should be having with each other, fathers should be teaching their sons, and men should be having between each other.
 It’s too important to go unmentioned.
 So let’s get to it.

 4 Truths to Know About You Before Getting Into A Relationship